 At Rogers Marvel and Rogers Partners, Idan Naor was not only involved with the design and construction documents phases for this project, but he was also the primary person involved during the construction administration phase overseeing and resolving day-to-day design and technical issues that typically arise during any normal building construction process.

 A suspended wood fire.
+Forest sounds.
 An indoor hammock with a view through an oversized window.
 Tree canopies.
-Forest sounds.
-Modular design with passive principles.
-An amplified experience of solitary time spent in nature. .
+An amplified experience of solitary time spent in nature.
+A breath of fresh air.
+Modular design with passive principles. .

 A cabin for the country.